ArcadeTV/HuEverReset/README.md

 Also optional a 5V Common Cathode LED can be used for visual feedback.
 It's lit constantly until the button combo is pressed, then it flashes to indicate that a reset will occur if the combo is pressed longer and finally it goes off while the reset is performed.

+Here's a [BOM file in Excel format](https://github.com/ArcadeTV/HuEverReset/raw/main/BOM_HuEverReset_Mouser.xlsx) that you can use to order parts at Mouser.
+It does not include the KA78R05 regulator, LED and piezo speaker.
+Also please note that due to a general chip shortage you may have to source the ATtiny84 somewhere else.

 ---

 #### Installation: